-If you decide to send a correction email campaign, you can do it a similar way as you do a bulk email campaign.
+If you decide to send a correction email campaign, you can do it similarly as you do a bulk email campaign.

 At this stage, you might need to come up with the design for your apology email template.

-Get inspired with the following examples that took a creative, light approach to respond to a mistake.
+Get inspired by the following examples that took a creative, light approach to respond to a mistake.

 1. Use brand-relatable content – Friendly’s

-The correction email template example shows you how to recover from a an email mistake.
-With a funny title and image displayed, to emphasize on the fact that something went wrong.
+The correction email template example shows you how to recover from an email mistake.
+With a funny title and image displayed, it emphasizes the fact that something went wrong.